Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Fair enough.

-Well, uh I'll tell you what, shall we shall we bookend this podcast with going back to the good news?
+Shall we bookend this podcast with going back to the good news?

-You're never actually that far away from a castle, especially if you live along the Welsh or Scottish border for historically.
+you're never actually that far away from a castle, especially if you live along the Welsh or Scottish border for historically.

 I wonder why that might be.